FAQ Current Students

 First year students - fall term: All first year students must register for these courses in the fall term:

-You are also required to attend CB7700 Journal Club, and CB7890 Seminar, but you will not register for Journal Club (CB7700) and only register for Seminar (CB7890).
-Journal Club meets on Mondays at noon in the Wertz Classroom on the first floor hallway behind the Karmanos Main Lobby entrance.
+You are also required to attend CB7700 Journal Club, and CB7890 Seminar, but you might not register for Seminar (CB7890) and only register for Journal Club (CB7700).
+It all depends upon your course load, 10 credit hours are 10/semester.
+Journal Club meets on Mondays at noon in the Wertz Auditorium on the second floor of HWCRC.
 Seminar meets Thursdays at noon in the Wertz Auditorium on the 2nd floor of Hudson-Webber.

-In addition to these courses, you will complete (2) lab rotations with (2) CB faculty member.
-You will register for (2) credit hours of CB7710.
-You are encouraged to meet with several faculty members to discuss potential rotations, before making your final selections.
-The Cancer Biology Program Director must approve your rotation mentor, therefore it is strongly encourages that you set up and appointment to meet with the director to discuss your selection prior to finalizing it with the mentor, before the start of the rotation.
+In addition to these courses, you will complete (2-3) lab rotations with CB faculty member.
+You will register for (2-3) credit hours of CB7710.
+An opportunity is available during the start of the fall semester to meet faculty members interested in hosting rotating students and to discuss potential rotations with these mentors.
+The Cancer Biology Program Director must approve your rotation mentor, therefore you are strongly encouraged to set up an appointment to meet with the director to discuss your selection prior to finalizing it with the mentor, before the start of the rotation.
 If you have additional questions regarding the rotation process, you are encouraged to contact the graduate officer.
 You will complete (3) - eight week rotations prior to selecting your dissertation mentor.

 CB7210 - Fundamentals of Cancer Biology - 3 Credits